TUC117/CP-2K24/week1/README.md

 First line of each test case contains an integer n.<br>
 Second line has n integers of the array.<br>
 **Output format**:<br>
-For each testcase output a single integer as mentioned above<br>
+For each testcase output a single integer as mentioned above in a new line<br>

 **Input:** N = 8, arr = {-2,-3,4,-1,-2,1,5,-3} <br>